hugeicons/react-native/README.md

 bun add @hugeicons/react-native @hugeicons/core-free-icons react-native-svg
 ```

 Note: This package requires `react-native-svg` as a peer dependency.
-Make sure to follow the [react-native-svg installation instructions](https://github.com/react-native-svg/react-native-svg#installation) for your platform.
+Some frameworks like Expo handle this automatically.
+For bare React Native projects, follow the [react-native-svg installation instructions](https://github.com/react-native-svg/react-native-svg#installation).

 ## Usage